Today, I attended a women’s conference.

 I did not fit in here.
 I didn’t want to be treated like a man.
 I liked my femininity, and I expected to be treated with respect and dignity.
 I wasn’t about to prove my brawn to someone because….
 I wasn’t brawny.
 I didn’t have to be brawny.
 I was a woman… a lady… and that was OKAY.
 Being feminine was okay.

 But on the flip side… where femininity was embraced… I realized I didn’t fit in here either.
 A lot of these women (Notice I didn’t say ALL.
 Not ALL women… just many… maybe not even many.
 Maybe just more than I expected.
-Good grief, please don’t judge me for this…) enjoyed the things I abhorred… like… scrap-booking and quilting and gardening.
+Good grief, please don’t judge me for this…) enjoyed the things I didn’t… like… scrap-booking and quilting and cooking large meals.
 They were quiet… and demure… they asked lots of questions and got easily confused.
 If a question arose, it was best to consult a man who could help them.
 They laughed heartily at puns and gave quizzical looks at sarcasm.
-They enjoyed fiction books, shopping, and a good bottle of wine.
+They enjoyed romance novels, shopping, and a good bottle of wine.
 They accepted things as they were and didn’t want to challenge the status quo or ask the hard questions.
 They talked about emotions and “motherhood” and “sisterhood” and made vague allusions to feelings and thoughts that I could not relate to in any way shape or form.

 It was in this kind of environment that I found myself at this woman’s conference… I didn’t know where I fit in!
 I desperately wanted to talk to someone who would crack a sarcastic joke and could carry on a non-emotional, practical, analytical discussion of the current state of politics in this country.
-I didn’t want to SHOP!
-I didn’t want to share my feelings with my fellow sisters in Christ!
-I didn’t want to talk about some strange devotion to the blessed mother.
+I didn’t want to shop.
+I didn’t want to share my feelings with my fellow sisters in Christ.
+I didn’t want to talk about a devotion to the Blessed Mother that I didn’t understand.
 I just wanted to talk about… news, and theology and politics and books.
 I wanted to think and dissect and discuss.
 But no!
-I was expected to SHOP and… I don’t know… appreciate a depiction of the blessed mother looking down on us with favor and I was all…
+I was expected to SHOP and… I don’t know… appreciate a depiction of the Blessed Mother looking down on us with favor and I was all…